Federico Molinari (footballer)

-Federico Molinari (born July 16, 1979, in La Plata) is an Argentine former footballer who is currently the head coach for Western Mass Pioneers in USL League Two.
+Federico Molinari (born July 16, 1979) is an Argentine former footballer who is currently the head coach for Western Mass Pioneers in USL League Two.

 Career

 Professional

 Molinari started his playing career with Gimnasia y Esgrima de La Plata in his native Argentina 1999 before moving to the United States in 2003 to play for the Pioneers.

 After brief stints playing for A.S.
 Deliese in Italy and for the Cincinnati Kings, Molinari moved back to the Pioneers in 2006.

 Molinari took over as head coach of the Western Mass Pioneers in December 2011.